Hewing

 Notre Dame de Paris

-Hewing of some timbers of the nave for Notre Dame de Paris, winter 2022-2023.
+Timbers of the nave, for Notre Dame de Paris, winter 2022-2023.

 Notched finished on this future spine beam of the bakery of Marnay-Sur-Seine, fall 2018